shivendra1-cyber/93_Python_Data_Analytics_Projects/README.md

 ## Authors ✍️

-I'm Dr. Milaan Parmar and I have written this tutorial.
+ I have written this tutorial.
 If you think you can add/correct/edit and enhance this tutorial you are most welcome🙏

 See [github's contributors page](https://github.com/milaan9/93_Python_Data_Analytics_Projects/graphs/contributors) for details.